University Updates

 Thomas Jefferson University currently has 15 undergraduate students studying at the UArk Rome Center this semester.
 Over the weekend, the University of Arkansas, which operates the UArk Rome Center, made the decision to suspend all academic operations at that location due to the CDC’s decision to raise the travel warning to a Level 3 – Reconsider Travel – for all of Italy.
 We informed our students that we are also closing our in-person academic operations in Rome at the Rome Center for the remainder of the spring 2020 semester.
 In addition, we made a decision at the end of last week to cancel an upcoming faculty-led short course to Japan.

-Our Office of International Affairs and our Study Away Office, in particular, have been working closely with the students and their families to assist them in arranging travel back to the U.S. as soon as possible.
+Our Office of International Services and our Study Away Office, in particular, have been working closely with the students and their families to assist them in arranging travel back to the U.S. as soon as possible.
 We have instructed our students to follow the CDC and state guidelines to be screened by their family physician upon returning home and self-quarantine at home for 14 days before returning to campus.
 Once their self-quarantine is completed, they also must contact the Student Health Center by phone (215.951.2986) for additional clearance before returning to campus.
 Please note that all faculty, staff and students who are abroad and who meet the CDC criteria must contact the Student Health Center in East Falls or Jefferson Occupational Health Network (JOHN) in Center City (215.955.6835) for clearances before returning to campus.

 We also have students who are studying away in other locations around the world or who are preparing to travel to countries that have not been determined to be at risk at this point.
 However, we are continually monitoring those risks and the CDC guidelines, and we expect to make decisions in the coming days as changes in the COVID-19 situation warrant.
 Our top priority is the safety and welfare of all members of the Jefferson community.
 This is why we canceled the faculty-led Japan trip and have instructed students in Rome to return to the U.S. We also have authorized the necessary support and resources to help our students transition back to campus.